JayDee35/security-lab-and-ai-risk/pi-lab/week-01-baseline-setup.md

 ## First boot (what/why)
 ### What we did
 - Inserted microSD into Pi
-- Connected Ethernet to TELUS router
+- Connected Ethernet to router
 - Powered on and waited ~2 minutes

 ### Why we did it